Clean Water Program

 Clean Water: It’s our responsibility and it’s the law

-Del Mar’s federally-issued MS4 permit – that’s short for “Municipal Separate Storm Sewer System” – allows the city to discharge storm water from its collection system into waters of the United States.
+Del Mar’s MS4 permit – that’s short for “Municipal Separate Storm Sewer System” – is issued by the San Diego Region Water Quality Control Board and allows the city to discharge storm water from its collection system into waters of the United States.
 Under this permit, storm water – and only storm water – is allowed for release into the ocean and lagoons.
 Unauthorized connections or discharges into gutters and storm drains are prohibited and could result in enforcement actions.

-As a licensee subject to oversight by the Regional Water Quality Control Board, the City of Del Mar prohibits all non-storm water discharges unless they are authorized by a separate NPDES permit or qualify as a conditional discharge.
+As a permittee, the City of Del Mar prohibits all non-storm water discharges unless they are authorized by a separate permit or qualify as a conditional discharge.

 In Del Mar, most prohibited discharges come from: irrigation runoff; vehicle washing; hosing down or pressure-washing streets, sidewalks or parking lots; swimming pool discharges, or sewer overflows.